thisisglee/Python-Testing/README.md

 # Python Projects

-This is the whole subset of little porjects I worked on Python
+This is the whole subset of little projects I worked on Python

 <ul> Projects/Technologies Used
   <li>Numpy</li>